 Principles and practices of leadership, motivation, team building and conflict resolution.

-Organize, implement and direct the operations and activities of a professional staff of attorneys, paralegals and legal secretaries.
+Organize, implement and direct the operations and activities of attorneys, and other subordinate staff.

 Interpret and explain pertinent County and Office policies and procedures.